Idolle Ramayana: Plot

 Trapped inside the shutter, Bhujanga through what he hears from outside learns many lessons about the real face of people who he had earlier considered as friends and foes and his attitude about many things in life changes.
 His initial disgust towards Susheela's apparent lack of manners also slowly goes away as he realises she is a good soul after all.

 In the end, somebody unlocks the shutter and they both come out from the shutter.
 But they don't see anyone around and do not understand who opened the shutter.
 Bhujanga is confused and he goes into a home where he learns from his daughter that she had her friend open the lock.
 She indicates she knows everything but did not reveal it to everyone and trusts that her father is a good man whatever may happen.
 Bhujanga is moved by this and his experiences inside the shutter and he decides to postpone his daughter's marriage and allow her to study.
 The Director is seen to have got back the script from Susheela (while not explicitly revealing how they are related), as Susheela had earlier found the script inside the bag inside the shutter.
 But he decides to make a film on her incidents which happened in the shutter.

 Cast

 Soundtrack

 Soundtrack has only one song composed and sung by Ilaiyaraaja.
+Just for one song the movie company released CD (Compact Disc) in both languages.
+It is one of the first.